gluster/glusterdocs/Administrator Guide/Access Control Lists.md

 ##NFS and ACLs

 Currently GlusterFS supports POSIX ACL configuration through NFS mount, i.e. setfacl and getfacl commands work through NFS mount.
+By default for gNFS ACLs are enabled, it can be turned off from client side using *noacl*.

+NFS-Ganesha supports only nfsv4 ACLS.